shrivastava95/poc_ocr/README.md

 # Files and Folders
 - `Hanuman_Chalisa_In_Odia.pdf` - a sample pdf to test the OCR on.
 - `poc_ocr_window.py` - the final POC for loading PDFs and showing the bounding boxes.
-- `poc_ocr.py` - a fallback checkpoint for poc_ocr_window.py
+- `poc_ocr.py` - a fallback checkpoint for poc_ocr_window.py - to where only the pdf is loaded and there is no display.
 - `test.py` - testing some features

 # Instructions to run
 `python poc_ocr_windows.py` to run the POC.
-Once the window opens, load a PDF and select a page to be displayed.
+Once the window opens, load a PDF and then select a page to be displayed.
 Then view the page with the bounding boxes overlaid.